Skip to main content

 #

-• What is the story outcome, does the protagonist achieves their goal?
+• What is the story outcome, does the protagonist achieve their goal?

-1. Yes, the protagonist achieves their goal (reserved for antagonist’s viewpoint or plot endings).
+1. Yes, the protagonist achieves their goal (reserved for the antagonist’s viewpoint or plot endings).

 2. Yes, but things are now way worse for the protagonist (prioritize using most often).